OlivierSohn/hamazed/README.md

 - laser shoots only the first letter
 - destroy animation

-- in coordsForActionTargets, for ship only, if Left Right are encountered in the same motion step, they produce no change in speed but a change in position for the next motion step.
-This allows quick left right to move of one pixel.

 - try BlockBuffering (Just 80000) to reduce flicker
 - laser has limited reach